ECellNitrr/ECellApp2k18/README.md

 # ECellApp2k18
 Official repo of E-Cell Android application made in 2k18.

-An android application for a complete guide to The Entrepreneurship Cell , NIT Raipur.
-This app contains complete detail about events , sponsors , moto and vision of the committee .
-This app also contain option for communicating with the E-cell committee and most importantly an online quiz about Entrapreneurship.
+An android application for a complete guide to The Entrepreneurship Cell, NIT Raipur.
+This app contains complete detail about events, sponsors, moto, and vision of the committee.
+This app also contains an option for communicating with the E-cell committee and most importantly an online quiz about Entrepreneurship.

 Homepage consists of smooth horizontal scrollable screen which can be swiped upaward for opening particular fragments